Traditional Char Siu with a Twist – Char Siu Chicken!

-Aside from its amazing flavor, its versatility is why it’s a staple here at the PWWB house – the dinner options are seriously endless.
-Enjoy char siu chicken as-is with noodles or rice, OR toss it into a stir fry, tuck it into steamed buns…the options are endless.
-I guarantee you’ll LOVE it!
+Aside from its amazing flavor, its incredibly versatility and the dinner options are seriously endless.
+Enjoy char siu chicken as-is with noodles or rice, or toss it into a stir fry, tuck it into steamed buns.
+At-home Chinese BBQ has never been easier and I know you’ll LOVE it just as much as we do!

 What is Char Siu?